 So, what can we do to resist the “gradual, slight, imperceptible change” in our behavior that forms us into “social media animals”?

 First, and perhaps most importantly, we have to enter the social media space with our own agenda firmly established.
 As I argued in Thinking Christian, “when we have not offered a faithful digital presence, it is, in part, because we did not have a good idea of what it meant to offer a faithful ‘analog’ presence.”
-We have always been shaped and formed by our environment.
+We have always been shaped by our environment.
+That isn’t new.
+Christians have always needed the discernment to resist being formed into the image of the world rather than conformed to the image of Christ.
 George Will points, for instance, to the influence of the state in his introduction to The Pursuit of Happiness and Other Sobering Thoughts writing,

 “Men and women are biological facts.
 Ladies and gentlemen—citizens—are social artifacts, works of political art.
 They carry the culture that is sustained by wise laws and traditions of civility.
 At the end of the day, we are right to judge society by the character of the people it produces.
 That is why statecraft is inevitably, soulcraft.”George Will

-While the state and social media may use different mechanisms to change our behaviors, we need to focus on the agenda of God’s kingdom.
+While the state and social media may use different mechanisms to change our behaviors, Christians are to be formed through the process of discipleship.
+It is through discipleship that we develop the resources necessary to focus on the agenda of God’s kingdom.
 Without that focus we will be far more susceptible to the purposes and plans of others that seek to conform us into something other than Christ.

 Our agenda has been set for us.
 When we accept Christ, we become members of his body and commit ourselves to contributing to the corporate witness of Christ’s body.
-Our agenda is, as Moody suggests, “In the place God has put us he expects us to shine, to be living witnesses, to be a bright and shining light.
+Our agenda is, as Moody suggests, “to shine, to be living witnesses, to be a bright and shining light.
 While we are here our work is to shine for him.”
 We are to glorify Christ and walk worthy of our calling.

 Second, even with an established agenda, we can’t be naïve.
 Our best intentions can be disrupted if we don’t inform ourselves.
-Watch The Social Dilemma on Netflix, read Lanier’s Ten Arguments for Deleting Your Social Media Accounts Right Now or Holiday’s Trust Me, I’m Lying: Confessions of a Media Manipulator, or watch Tristan Harris’s discussion of the media TED Talk, “How Better Tech Could Protect Us from Distraction.”
-None of these resources offers a definitive treatment, but each provides frameworks that will help you navigate the social media space in a more faithful manner.
+Watch The Social Dilemma on Netflix, read Lanier’s Ten Arguments for Deleting Your Social Media Accounts Right Now or Holiday’s Trust Me, I’m Lying: Confessions of a Media Manipulator.
+Watch Tristan Harris’s discussion of the media titled “How Better Tech Could Protect Us from Distraction.”
+Check out my article titled “Let Us Build a Metaverse.”
+None of these resources offers a definitive treatment of the challenges we face in a digital age, but each provides frameworks that will help you navigate the social media space in a more faithful manner.